Quick Comparison

 Methylfolate / Folic Acid — Women (Universal)

-Evidence Tier: Level 1 — Mandatory Recommendation
+Evidence Tier: Level 1 — Standard preconception discussion

 Folate has the strongest and most consistent evidence base of any supplement in reproductive medicine.
 The MRC Vitamin Study Research Group (Lancet, 1991, PMID: 1677062) conducted a landmark multi-center RCT of periconceptional folic acid supplementation and found a 72% reduction in recurrence of neural tube defects in supplemented women.
 Subsequent population-level data have replicated this finding across multiple countries.